gregsandell/react-exercises/src/components/cricket/README.md

 # Cricket Programming Challenge

-I got this challenge from a HackerRank test sent to me in Sept 2025 for a position with Lucid motors (https://lucidmotors.com/).
+I got this challenge from a HackerRank test sent to me in Sept 2025 for a Sr. React Developer position with Lucid motors (https://lucidmotors.com/).

 ## Environment